AdamBoley/Project-Beergate/README.md

 <br><br>
 Whilst this makes the UK a gold-mine for beer drinkers, it presents a problem for the breweries themselves.
 With so many beers and so much variety, the market is effectively saturated, making it difficult for small breweries to stand out and make their products widely known.
 <br><br>
 This is where this project comes in.
 If a user finds and drinks a good beer, they can use this project to write a review, recommending (or not) that beer to the wider beer-drinking community.
-Similarly, users who wish to expand their range of beers can use this project to find recommendations.
+Similarly, users who wish to expand their range of beers can use this project to find recommendations, or know what beers to avoid.

 # Audience / Users